Simucube/simucube-docs.github.io/docs/ActivePedal/Software/Configuration.md

 ## 3. Set pedal role

 Pedal role drop-down menu is used to select the role of the pedal. i.e. Brake, Throttle or Clutch.
-If two pedals have same role or the has not been selected then it is indicated as configuration error (Yellow circle).
+If two pedals have same role or the role has not been selected then it is indicated as configuration error (Yellow circle).

 ## 4. Perform calibration